-For information on setting up Tile Generator and building a base tile, see Tile Generator.
+For information about setting up Tile Generator and building a base tile, see Tile Generator.

 Before you publish your tile, you can test it manually using a Partner Integration Environment (PIE).
-In PIE you can see how the tile functions on an IaaS, such as Amazon Web Services or Google Cloud Platform.
+In PIE you can see how the tile functions on an IaaS, such as Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 You can upload, configure, and install your tile in PIE just like an operator would.

 To gain access to your PIE, reach out to your contact at Pivotal or register as a partner.

-If you already have access to your PIE, for information on how to log in, see Shared PCF Development Environments.
+If you already have access to your PIE, for information information about how to log in, see Shared PCF Development Environments.

-When you are ready to publish your tile, you should write documentation.
+When you are ready to publish your tile, write documentation.
 Documentation is valuable for operators who use your tile.

-For more information on how to write and publish documentation for your tile, see Tile Documentation.
+For more information about how to write and publish documentation for your tile, see Tile Documentation.

 Contact your Pivotal representative who can guide you through the process of uploading your tile to Pivotal Network.
 When you upload your tile to Pivotal Network, it becomes available for operators and developers to do the following:

-For information on the release cycle for Partner tiles, see Partner Software Release Cycle.
+For information about the release cycle for Partner tiles, see Partner Software Release Cycle.

-If you want to learn more about the Pivotal ISV Partner Program or request assistance with your integration project, see Contact Us.
+If you want to learn more about the Pivotal ISV Partner Program or request help with your integration project, see Contact Us.